-Residents can request new trash or recycling cans or repairs to their existing cans.
+Residents can request new recycling cans or repairs to their existing cans.

 DPW provides resources for K–12 teachers to learn how to bring environmental lessons and practices into the classroom.